mahfuzt786/PHP-OOP-JQuery-demo/README.md

 Task Description:

-Create a personal mini car inventory system from scratch using your best knowledge and skills.
+Personal mini car inventory system from scratch.
 The system will have inventory of manufacturer and models (cars) of each manufacturer owned.

 Technology to be used: